 Water meters record the water used by a property.
-If you are connected to Council's water supply system you must have a water meter.
+If you are connected to Council's town water supply you must have a water meter.

-If you believe your water meter is not accurately recording water use, you can request Council to test the accuracy, however please refer to Council's Fees & Charges for associated costs.
+If you believe your water meter is not accurately recording water use, you can request Council test the accuracy, however fees may apply.
+Please refer to Council's Fees & Charges for associated costs.

 Council actively monitors the accuracy of water meters, and will replace inaccurate or faulty meters.
-Council will replace the meter at no cost to the owner if the meter:
+Council will replace the meter at no cost if the meter:

 - is found to be defective